Construct Training Data

 - Data Sources – you need to have at least one Data Source, from which your Feature Views will source data.

-Before We Start: A Note on Point-in-time Correctness
+A Note on Point-in-time Correctness

-You may have noticed that Tecton's training data generation API requires specifying a timestamp key for each sample.
+Tecton's training data generation API requires specifying a timestamp key for each sample.
 This timestamp is needed to produce what we call point-in-time correct feature values.

 Why is this important?
 When training a model, data from before the prediction generation time is fair game, but data from after that moment should not be included.
 After all, at prediction time, you only have information from the past.
 Your models should be trained under this constraint as well.
 Failing to do so will lead to inflated offline performance metrics that the model will not achieve online.